 ETHER 2 is Dan Clark Audio's top-of-the-line open-back planar magnetic headphone, replacing the original ETHER and ETHER Flow as the company's flagship.
 Priced at $2,199, the ETHER 2 features an updated proprietary TrueFlow driver, motor, baffle, and headband.
 It's all designed to deliver lifelike sound with the industry-leading comfort and reliability for which Dan Clark Audio products are known.

 ETHER 2 was released in 2018 when Dan Clark Audio was still known as MrSpeakers.
-Its open-back design makes it suitable for home listening, and its super light weight makes it suitable for hours of listening pleasure.
+Its open-back design makes it suitable for home listening, and its super light weight makes it amazing for hours of listening pleasure.
 If you enjoy a warm, musical, romantic-sounding headphone with rich, prominent bass and a calm, laid-back feel, this headphone is for you.

 Materials, Quality & Comfort